alquimodelia/alquitable/CONTRIBUTING.md

-# Contributing to Forecat
+# Contributing to Alquitable

-Thank you for considering contributing to Forecat!
+Thank you for considering contributing to Alquitable!
 We appreciate your interest in making this project better.

 ## Code of Conduct